patx/micropie/README.md

 ## Middleware Abstraction

-MicroPie allows you to create pluggable middleware to hook into the request lifecycle.
+MicroPie allows you to create pluggable middleware to hook into the request lifecycle for both HTTP and WebSocket requests.

 ### `HttpMiddleware` Class

 #### Methods

-- `before_request(request: Request) -> None`
+- `before_request(request: Request) -> Optional[Dict]`
-  - Abstract method called before the request is processed.
+  - Abstract method called before the HTTP request is processed.
+Returns an optional dictionary with response details (status_code, body, headers) to short-circuit the request, or None to continue processing.

-- `after_request(request: Request, status_code: int, response_body: Any, extra_headers: List[Tuple[str, str]]) -> None`
+- `after_request(request: Request, status_code: int, response_body: Any, extra_headers: List[Tuple[str, str]]) -> Optional[Dict]`
-  - Abstract method called after the request is processed but before the final response is sent to the client.
+  - Abstract method called after the HTTP request is processed but before the final response is sent.
+Returns an optional dictionary with updated response details (status_code, body, headers), or None to use defaults.

+### `WebSocketMiddleware` Class

+#### Methods

+- `before_websocket(request: WebSocketRequest) -> Optional[Dict]`
+  - Abstract method called before the WebSocket handler is invoked.
+Returns an optional dictionary with close details (code, reason) to reject the connection, or None to continue processing.

+- `after_websocket(request: WebSocketRequest) -> None`
+  - Abstract method called after the WebSocket handler completes.

 ## Request Objects